Copyright and IP

 I want to own all the IP!

 When we make a film – the finished film is fully licensed to the client to use and we’re not giving it to anyone else.
-In some people’s language that is ‘owning the IP for the film.’
-But if we’re being legally accurate to the request to ‘own the IP’, they don’t and they can’t; here’s why…
+In some people’s language that is owning the IP for the film.
+But, if we’re being legally accurate to the request to ‘own the IP’, they don’t and they can’t.

 Being true to the definition of handing over the IP would mean waiving our rights to use those ingredients and that knowhow again because we no longer have the right to use it; someone else does.

-It’s a bit like baking a cake, we’ll hand over the cake, we can even bake individual bits that can be delivered along with the cake, but we can’t hand over all of our ingredients and then waive our right to use those ingredients or bits of the recipe again in the future.
+It’s a bit like baking a cake.
+We’ll hand over the cake, we can even bake individual bits that can be delivered along with the cake, but we can’t hand over all of our ingredients and recipe book and then waive our right to use those ingredients or bits of the recipe again in the future.

 Or, it’s a bit like that painting; we can hand over the painting and even the paints that we’ve mixed up for that painting, but we can’t hand over our source paints, brushes, sketch books and artistic style, and not be allowed to create similar works again.

-We could then even expect to see future animations from a rival video production company using our table top texture, the apple or the swooshing curly line as they could be given the assets and the IP by the client.
+It wouldn’t be silly to expect to see animations from a rival video production company using our table top texture, the apple or the swooshing curly line!
+This would occur if they were given the IP by the client.
 We’d not be able to use it, and a competitor would be benefiting from our work.

-When we shoot a film for a client, we will happily hand over all the raw footage that we shot, but we won’t hand over the edit file aka ‘the cut’ as there will be elements in there which our designers may have spent years finessing, for example a transition or an effect that they apply to the footage.
-These are the very personal bits of creative which our team bring to a project and which if handed over would mean any editor in the future who has access to the project files could take that effect or transition and use it for themselves, and in theory, our editor who first made the transition or effect no longer has the right to use it themselves anymore as the IP has been handed over.
+When we shoot a film for a client, we will happily hand over all the raw footage that we shot, but we won’t hand over the edit file aka ‘the cut’.
+Why?
+Because there will be elements in there which our designers have spent years finessing.
+For example, this could include a transition or an effect that has been applied to the footage.

-Here is an insight..
-Most editors will own and guard with their life a ‘gash’ drive; it’s a hard drive with all of their favourite transitions, effects and colour settings that they have created and finessed over the years.
 They will take that hard drive with them throughout their career.
-If a project’s IP is handed over to a client it would technically remove that editor’s right to use their own effects again if they ever use any of them in a clients project, and would also mean that their carefully guarded work could be widely disseminated by the new IP holder.
+Again if a project’s IP is handed over to a client it would technically remove that editor’s right to use their own effects again.
+It would also mean that their carefully guarded work could be widely disseminated by the new IP holder.

-For all of the reasons above, creative agencies are not able to fulfil a client’s request when they ask to ‘own all the rights’ or ‘all the IP’ in their video project.
+For all of the reasons above, creative agencies are not able to fulfil a client’s request when they ask to own all the rights or have all the IP in their video project.
 Hopefully the above helps demonstrate that it is not reasonable or practicable.

 The Berne Convention (article 6bis) requires member countries to grant to authors: